 Increases in the mean age of women at childbirth have been driven at least in part by a trend towards postponement of the first birth (Chart SF2.3.B).
-Indonesia aside, current mean ages at first birth are generally fairly high in Asia/Pacific countries, though they do vary considerably from one country to another. in Indonesia, for example, the average age at which women give birth to a first child is 22, whereas in Korea it is as high as 31.2.
-However, all Asia/Pacific countries with available data have seen the average age at first birth increase since 1995.
-The largest increases have come in Korea (4.7 years) and especially Viet Nam, where the mean age of women at first birth in 2011 (30.1) was 6.3 years higher than it was in 1994 (23.8).
+Current mean ages at first birth vary considerably from one country to another.
+In Indonesia, Mongolia and Viet Nam for example, the average age at which women give birth to a first child is around 22, whereas in Korea it is as high as 32.
+However, all Asia/Pacific countries with available data except Viet Nam have seen the average age at first birth increase since 1995.
+The largest increases were recorded for Korea (5.7 years).